Attributes & tags

 To view or edit the attributes and tags already defined for a project, navigate to Data > Data Manager > Attributes & Tags.

+The table shows which are configured as Device or Profile attributes.
 The list can be filtered by using the search fields at the top of the table.

-Create a new attribute or tag
+Create a custom attribute or tag

 In order to store data against a user or device profile, the attribute or tag must be created first by pressing the Create tag button.